Amrize AG research snapshot

 AMRZ AI Trading Strategy Framework

 This AMRZ AI trading strategy is a rules-based research framework, not personalized advice.
-It connects price action with cement and aggregates volumes, roofing demand, price-cost, adjusted EBITDA guidance, free cash flow, net debt, and capital-allocation updates.
+It connects price action with cement and aggregates volumes, roofing demand, price-cost, adjusted EBITDA guidance, free cash flow, net debt, buyback progress, acquisition integration, and the August 6 earnings update.

 Trend-following setup